ciisiq/backend-ghibli-films/README.md

 ### Introduction

-Ghibli films API is a personal project just for studies, I use the films from studio Ghibli because I love it and it inspired to make this API to be able to use in my frontend appliction.<br><br>
+Ghibli Films API is a personal project just for studies, I use the films from Studio Ghibli because I love them and it inspired me to make this API to be able to use in my frontend application.<br><br>

-### Challenges I encouter in this project
+### Challenges I encountered in this project

-Backend is a challenge in all ways for me, but I had some challenges that I enter to ask people for help and read a lot things.
+Backend is a challenge in all ways for me, but I had some challenges that I enter to ask people for help and read a lot of things.
-1 - Make DB run local;
+1 - Make DB run locally;
-2 - Connect the mongodb to my api local
+2 - Connect the Mongodb to my API local
-3 - db how to use image (poster) with Buffer
+3 - db how to use the image (poster) with Buffer
 <br><br>

 ### Tecnologies used: